 Track, Front/Rear, in.

-Adding stiffness to a vehicle's unit body improves road holding and makes the driver feel more connected to the car, but it also can add weight.
-In the 2005 TL, ample use of high strength steel accounts for a strong unit body structure that is also light.
-A front shock tower brace, a rigid front bulkhead, a roof stiffener that extends to the C-pillar, and a parcel shelf box section also contribute to stiffness.
-Optimized attachment of the front frame rails, roof and rear panel and parcel shelf and larger rear unit body gussets also contribute to overall stiffness.
+Although adding stiffness to a vehicle's unit body improves road holding and makes the driver feel more connected to the car, it also can add weight.
+In the 2007 TL, ample use of high-tensile steel accounts for a strong unit body structure that is also light.
+A front shock tower brace, a rigid front bulkhead, a roof stiffener that extends to the C-pillar, and a rear speaker shelf box section also contribute to stiffness.

-High-tensile 440 and 590 steel was used for 48 percent of the body.
-Even though the forming process is similar to that used for standard steel, the chemical composition of high-tensile steel allows it to be stronger after forming.
+High-tensile steel was used for 48 percent of the body.
+Even though the forming process is similar to that used for standard steel, the molecular composition of high-tensile steel allows it to be stronger after forming.
 Parts can therefore be made thinner and lighter while maintaining strength.

-Other aerodynamic elements include refined A-pillar shape, front and rear deflectors, an engine undercover and a rear floor cover.
-These underbody improvements benefit fuel economy, reduce wind noise and improve high-speed stability.
-Internal testing reveals that the 2005 TL betters the BMW 530i, Mercedes-Benz C320, Lexus ES 300 and Volvo S60 in coefficient of drag.
+Other aerodynamic elements include a sleek A-pillar shape, front and rear deflectors, an engine undercover and a rear floor cover.
+These improvements benefit fuel economy, reduce wind noise and improve high-speed stability.
+Internal testing reveals that the 2007 TL surpasses the Infiniti G35, Lexus IS 350 and Audi S4 in coefficient of drag.

 Minimizing the visual gap between the edges of the tires and the wheel arches was an important design goal.
 To retain a wide wheel track with these narrow gaps, the TL has a special fender flange design that allows the tires to sweep up and inside without making contact during suspension movement.